United States China

 After you apply, you may be invited to a short virtual interview within two weeks

-Final decisions will be announced in mid-to-late February.
+Final decisions will be announced in mid-March

 If accepted, you’ll be asked to submit a $500 deposit to confirm your spot